 What are a South Dakota dynasty trust's tax advantages?

 South Dakota is the only state that does not levy any taxes on trust assets.
 In fact, South Dakota has no state income tax, no capital gains tax, and no estate tax.
-Combined with the federal estate tax exemption and Generation Skipping Tax (GST) exemption of $5.43 million in 2015, South Dakota’s tax structure creates an ideal environment for dynasty trusts.
+Combined with the federal estate tax exemption and Generation Skipping Tax (GST) exemption of over $5.0 million, South Dakota’s tax structure creates an ideal environment for dynasty trusts.